 In the Near Future

 Both the Frisco and Dillon marinas were reclassified and given the go ahead to open for Memorial Day weekend.
 Rentals of watercraft will be available, as long as supplies last.
 Arapahoe got the green light to open on May 27th.
 There are strict restrictions with this opening so read our blog post for more details.
 Restaurants just got the ok to open Wednesday May 27th.
 Bars that do not serve food are still on hold until sometime in June.
-Hopefully there will be guidance on short term rentals in the next few days.
-We are still hoping to get that rolling again on June 1st.
+Airport shuttles and Uber type rides are available again on May 27th.
+Hotels, motels & campgrounds can open on June 1st.
+We are hearing short term rentals should be able to open June 1st.
+We are waiting for additional information with details but it is looking promising.

 Real Estate businesses have been operational practically throughout the entire pandemic so far.
 Strict limitations to the services we can offer have been dialed back with the April 27th order.
 We are once again able to perform all those activities necessary for our job.
 That means we can perform our marketing activities to get a home ready to put on the market.
 We can do virtual showings and in person showings with safety protocols in place.
 Open houses, however, are not allowed.
 Any contact with others or the property of others, a.k.a homes, require masks, gloves, hand sanitizing and physical distancing for everyone and even property disinfecting.